 The top of the steps is referred to as a ‘landing’ where the patio material can be placed on top to tie everything together.
 Most steps we do now have the bullnose curve on the runner to make it look more finished and reduce the height of the steps to 7″ instead of 8″.

 When creating large landing/patio areas that are raised off the ground level, its always best to pour a footing under the wall holding everything up and under the steps.
 We pour concrete under the entire ‘step pad’ and build up the steps by burying block under the finished steps to create a solid foundation that will not sink.
 We use the same rock used for retaining wall for our natural stone steps.
-The steps heights can vary in height about one inch.

 When you are looking for a hardscape landscaper in Neenah, Appleton or anywhere in the Fox Valley, contact Earthscape.
 We take pride in our work, and getting your hardscape done right the first time.